Gino-Freud-Hobayan/Exploratory_Data_Analysis_COVID19_on_Python/README.md

 We performed multiple Data Visualizations on our merged and cleaned Datasets

-I posted the Jupyter Notebook that covers all of it.
+I posted the Jupyter Notebook that covers all of including my revised Data Visualizations

 <br>
 <br>